Miloš Đurković (footballer, born 1987): Serbian White Eagles

 In 2010, he played abroad in the interprovincial Canadian Soccer League with the Serbian White Eagles.
 He helped the Serbs in securing a playoff berth by finishing second in the First Division.
 Brantford Galaxy defeated the White Eagles in the preliminary round of the postseason in a home and away-series.

 Đurković would re-sign with the Serbs for another season in 2011.
 In his sophomore season with the Toronto-based team, he assisted the White Eagles in clinching another postseason berth by finishing fifth in the division.
 Their opposition in the opening round of the playoffs was Brampton City United where the Serbs advanced to the next round.
 The Serbs were eliminated in the semi-final round by Capital City.

 He re-signed for a third spell with the club in 2012.
 For the third consecutive season, he assisted the Serbs in qualifying for the playoffs by finishing sixth in the standings.
 In the early stages of the postseason, the Serbs eliminated SC Toronto from the competition.
 Ultimately the White Eagles were eliminated from the playoffs in the next round by Toronto Croatia.
+After the conclusion of the season, he was nominated for the league's top goalkeeper award.